joedski/musings/NodeMCU/Journal 2019-05-23 - Dns Fns.md

             - `0b0011 > 0b0010`
             - `true`

-We can use some extensions to that to extract an arbitrary bit field:
+We can use some extensions to that to extract an arbitrary contiguous bit field:

 - `val % 0b0100` is the same as `val & 0b0011`.
 - `val - (val % 0b0100)` is the same as `val & 0b1100`, or `val & ~0b0011`.